niko17x/bluedit/NOTES.md

 • Use the post id for unique page identifier.
 [*] : Allow post to be deleted by the author.
 • Add a trash can to symbolize option delete post if author is signed in.
-[] : Deleting a post by the author should re-route the page to the homepage.
+[*] : Deleting a post by the author should re-route the page to the homepage.
 • Display "Post has been deleted" message after post deletion => re-route homepage.
+[] : After post creation by author, page should be redirected to the "detailed post page".

 ### Todo (after 90% completion):